1057437122/1057437122.github.io/src/pages/flutter/best-flutter-sqlite-migration-practice.md

 ### Summary

-How to store user/project data is very import in every project, for a flutter project as an example, one of the most popular database used in flutter project is `sqlite`.
+How to store user/project data is very important in every project, for a flutter project as an example, one of the most popular database used in flutter project is `sqlite`.

 As our project move forward, one thing we need to take more care of is to migrate our db, like sometime we need to create a new table, or we need to add some columns to an existed table.